sst/guide/_chapters/test-the-configured-apis.md

 And you should see it give a similar output as dev.

 Now that our APIs our tested we are ready to plug these into our frontend.
-But before we do that, let's do a quick test to see what will happen if we make a mistake and push some faulty code to production.
+Before we do that, let's quickly go over what happens if we push some faulty code to our app.